kevinsguo/Group_5_Animal_Adoption/README.md

 ## Sample Data

 - Sample data is saved as CSV file, and performed ETL process using Python Pandas library. (see link: [segment2_clean_data](https://github.com/kevinsguo/Group_5_Animal_Adoption/blob/main/Segment_2/segment2_clean_data.ipynb))

+- The following features where transformed before loading the data into the database:
+  - Removed unecessary columns
+  - Intake Name was processed into a binary "Yes" or "No"
+  - Duplicate rows of the Animal ID were removed.
+  - Combined Outcome_Type for:
+    - Disposal & Died = Died
+    - Relocate & Transfer = Transfer
+    - Rto-Adopt & Return to Owner = Return to Owner
+  - Changed the data type of the DateTime_intake and DateTime_outcome to datetime
+  - Created a DateTime_length column from DateTime_intake and DateTime_outcome to produce length of stay at the shelter.
+    - Deleted all the negative invalid DateTime_length.
+  - Combine IntakeCondition for:
+    - Aged, Feral & Other = Other
+    - Injured & Sick = Medical
+    - Nursing & Pregent = Maternity
+  - Combined Intake_Type for:
+    - Bird, Livestock & Other = Other
+  - Removed Found_Location that didn't have street address
+  - Bucketed breed_intake into Breed Type categories
+  - Bucketed color_intake into main color categories

 - Cleaned dataset is connected and stored in PostgreSQL database using sqlalchemy.